Hendricks dominates, Bryant homers as Cubs beat Indians 7-1

 The right-hander scattered four hits and struck out five without a walk.
 He also tied Cleveland’s Aaron Civale for the major league lead in wins.

+It didn’t hurt that that the Cubs perked up at the plate.
+Held to 14 runs over the previous eight games, they broke out in a big way.

-Bryant made it 1-0 in the fourth when he connected against rookie Eli Morgan (0-2) for his first home run since June 4 at San Francisco.
+Bryant — who was 7 for 57 over the previous 17 games — made it 1-0 in the fourth when he connected against rookie Eli Morgan (0-2) for his first home run since June 4 at San Francisco.
 The drive to about the second row in center field ended a career-worst stretch of 48 at-bats without an extra-base hit.

+“I feel like he’s in a really comfy place,” Cubs manager David Ross said.
+“I get to watch these guys so much, you can see when their timing is on and off.
+It looked like (Monday) he got back to the guy that was taking really good swings and seeing the ball really well.”

-The Cubs broke it open with four in the sixth.
+The Cubs broke the game open with four in the sixth.

 Joc Pederson chased Morgan with a two-run double with none out.
-Javier Báez — pulled the previous night by manager David Ross because of a baserunning lapse — lined a ground-rule RBI double to left against Nick Sandlin.
+Javier Báez — pulled the previous night by Ross because of a baserunning lapse — lined a ground-rule RBI double to left against Nick Sandlin.
 Contreras then singled in a run to make it 5-0.
 He and Wisdom added back-to-back solo homers in the eighth.

 Cleveland, which had won six of eight, got its run in the top half on a forceout by Amed Rosario after loading the bases with none out.